 The American Institute of Architects (AIA) Document A201 is a document used as a general conditions document for building construction projects in which all parties agree to the general conditions.
 The AIA Document A201 provides a definition of labor and authority as well as processes for establishing and enforcing guidelines for the project.
 Since the document is an industry standard and is recognizable to a wide variety of participants in construction projects, all parties involved use it as an understood baseline agreement which can then be changed.

 The Third Circuit concluded that the A201 document’s arbitration clause does not extend to post construction disputes.
-While the Third Circuit courts will enforce arbitration clauses within contracts, the Court found the arbitration clause in A201 must be applied in its entirety in order to uphold the intention of the contract and to insure that construction projects are completed in a standard and timely manner.
-This decision limits the potential scope of AIA Document A201’s control to inside of the timeline of construction.
+While the Third Circuit courts will enforce arbitration clauses within contracts, the Court found the arbitration clause in A201 must be applied in its entirety in order to uphold the intention of the contract and to ensure that construction projects are completed in a standard and timely manner.
+This decision limits the potential scope of AIA Document A201’s control to inside the timeline of construction.

 Development 2: OSHA and ICE Becoming More Active on Project Sites